netspective/netspective-hugo-starter/README.md

 To start:

     git clone --recursive https://github.com/netspective/netspective-hugo-starter.git (new site name)

+Then, for custom branding for each site:

+* Add a new logo  with name "main-masthead-logo-for-dark-bg.png" in static/images/branding
+* Add updated CSS in static\css (name given is theme-custom.css)
+* update themeVariant = "custom" in config.toml

-NOTE: Theme was added using
+NOTE: Theme was added using the following, but shouldn't be required for each site

     mkdir themes
     cd themes